Imogen Holst: Dartington

 From 1945, while maintaining her commitment to Dartington, Holst began to widen her musical activities.
 As well as editing and preparing scores for Britten, she promoted Dartington as the base for Britten's new English Opera Group, although eventually Glyndebourne was preferred.
 In 1947 she encouraged the refugee violinist Norbert Brainin to form his own string quartet, and arranged its debut at Dartington, as the "Brainin Quartet", on 13 July 1947.
-Six months later, renamed the Amadeus Quartet, the group appeared at the Wigmore Hall, and went on to worldwide recognition.
+Six months later, renamed the Amadeus Quartet, the group appeared at the Wigmore Hall, and went on to gain worldwide recognition.
 In 1948 she began work on a critical study of her father's music, a companion volume to her 1938 Gustav Holst biography.
 When this was published in 1951, most critics praised its objectivity, one critic venturing that she had been "unnecessarily harsh" in her judgements.

 On 23 July 1950 Holst conducted the premiere of Britten's Five Flower Songs part songs in the open air at Dartington, composed for the 25th wedding anniversary of its owners.
 Rising standards of achievement at Dartington enabled Holst to organise performances of more demanding works, such as Bach's Mass in B minor in July 1950 to honour the 200th anniversary of Bach's death.
 Three years in preparation, this endeavour brought a tribute from one of the audience: "I don't know, and can't imagine what the music of heaven is like.
 But when we all get there, please God, if any conducting is still necessary I hope your services will be required and that I will be in the chorus".

 By the middle of 1950 Holst's professional focus was changing.
 She had attended the first two Aldeburgh Festivals in 1948 and 1949, and in 1950 accepted a commission to provide a choral work for performance at the 1951 festival; The work was the song cycle for female voices and harp, Welcome Joy and Welcome Sorrow.
 Sensing that it was time to leave Dartington, she gave a year's notice, part of which was spent on sabbatical, studying Indian music at Rabindranath Tagore's university in West Bengal.
 A fruit of this visit was her Ten Indian Folk Tunes for recorder.
 On 21 July 1951 her one-act opera, Benedick and Beatrice, was performed at Dartington, to mark her departure.